In search of an antidote for misinformation.

 My daughter’s school-issued Chromebook is a tacit acknowledgment of our new reality.
 Of the dramatically changing informational and cultural landscapes.
 But the curriculum has not caught up to the technology.
 Now that information has become completely ubiquitous—constantly streaming or on-demand and accessible from anywhere at any time—the most indispensable service that our schools can provide to our students is no longer simply access to information, it is the ability to navigate it.
 As Michael Lynch, a Professor at the University of Connecticut observed, the internet is “both the world’s best fact-checker and the world’s best bias confirmer.”
 And our schools are not doing anything to make sure that our students know the difference.

 Fake news is not a new phenomenon.
-History is replete with examples of con artists, snake oil salesmen and otherwise well-meaning people who have taken up with bad ideas.
+History is replete with examples of con artists, snake oil salesmen and even sometimes well-meaning people who have taken up with bad ideas.
 There is no shortage of Bernie Madoffs, Sylvia Brownes, Pat Robertsons, Sean Hannitys, Jenny McCarthys, Alex Joneses and Donald Trumps to go around.
 But the rise of the internet and social media has significantly exacerbated the fake news problem.
 It has also obfuscated the solution.

 The impact that technology has had on the proliferation of fake news has been so dramatic that the temptation has been to focus on the technology as the culprit.
-So much of the conversation about the fake news crisis has been focused on the gatekeepers, as if better filters or better Facebook algorithms could fix the problem.
+So much of the conversation about the fake news epidemic has been focused on the gatekeepers, as if better filters or better Facebook algorithms could fix the problem.
 This approach is problematic on two fronts.

 First of all, tweaking the filters is really just kicking the can down the road.
 Even if Facebook and Twitter could come up with better filters for blocking fake news, it wouldn’t render users any better equipped for dealing with the fake news items that would still invariably make it across their screens.
 Less fake news is still fake news.